 The Sony A90J OLED is an amazing 4k TV from Sony's Master Series.
 Like other OLEDs, it delivers unparalleled picture quality thanks to its self-emitting pixels, which produce perfect blacks and a near-infinite contrast ratio.
 While its HDR brightness is only decent relative to LED TVs, it still delivers a great HDR experience thanks to its wide color gamut and high contrast ratio.
-It also has a near-instantaneous response time for clear motion, but some gamers may be disappointed by the lack of variable refresh rate (VRR) support, even though it’s set to arrive with a future firmware update.
+It also has a near-instantaneous response time for clear motion, and it supports variable refresh rate (VRR) technology to reduce screen tearing, but it doesn't support FreeSync.
 On the upside, it has two HDMI 2.1 ports, eARC, and Dolby Vision support.
 It also has wide viewing angles and superb reflection handling.
 Sony released a new model with the same name, the Sony A90K OLED, in 2022.
 It's not a direct replacement, though, as it's only available in a 42" and 48" size.

 The Sony A90J is an amazing TV for mixed usage.
 It delivers exceptional picture quality for movies and TV shows, and its near-instantaneous response time results in smooth motion for sports and video games.
 While it doesn't get as bright as an LED TV, it's bright enough to bring out most highlights in HDR, aided by its near-infinite contrast ratio.
 Unfortunately, there's a risk for permanent burn-in, though it shouldn't be an issue if you watch varied content.